-Time Rabbit Knitting Pattern
+Time Rabbit Crochet Pattern

-As part of our campaign to raise awareness about the challenges posed by long parental absences, The Naval Children's Charity is delighted to invite you to create these Time Rabbits which will be sent out, alongside the original work of Children's Literature Zoe and the Time Rabbit, to Royal Navy and Royal Marines Families.
-The time rabbits come in pairs - one with a happy face on the bellow, and one with a sad face.
-Please send any bunnies you knit to the address below, or email Sharon.noble@navalchildrenscharity.org.uk if you have any questions.
+As part of our campaign to raise awareness about the challenges posed by long parental absences, The Naval Children's Charity is delighted to invite you to create these Time Rabbits.

+These will be sent out, alongside the original work of children's literature "Zoe and the Time Rabbit", to families that have requested them.

+The Time Rabbits come in pairs - one with a happy face on the tummy, and one with a sad face.

+Please send any bunnies you knit to the address below, or email: book@navalchildrenscharity.org.uk if you have any questions.

 Thank you for your time.